s6muel/magaya/README.md

 # Magaya.org
-> A state of peace, freedom from hostilities, and true justice for all."
+> *"A state of peace, freedom from hostilities, and true justice for all."*

 An Australian based Matrix instance for you to communicate and collaborate with friends, family, and colleagues.
 All while maintaining your privacy and security.
 Magaya is both a Matrix instance and an educational service.
 Our goal is to connect the community, and to educate every person along the way.